The Chainsaw Man Season 2 release date is reportedly in 2024 according to leaked information from trustworthy sources.

 The only problem with adapting the Bomb Girl Arc as a movie is that it ends on a fairly dour note (although Power does her best to cheer up Denji).
-But the same could be said for ending the first season with the Bomb Girl Arc.
+But the same could be said for the ending of the first season.

 Regardless, adapting the Bomb Girl Arc as a movie solves more problems than it creates.
-If the first cour adapts 39 chapters and the film adapts these 13 chapters, then Chainsaw Man Season 2 would only need to adapt 35 chapters to finish the Public Safety Saga.
+Since the first cour adapted most of the first 38 chapters then the film could adapt these 14 chapters, then Chainsaw Man Season 2 would only need to adapt 34 chapters to finish the Public Safety Saga.
 That would make it easier for Japanese TV broadcasters since the second season would fit into the conventional broadcasting time slots.

 Chainsaw Man: Bomb Girl anime spoilers (plot summary/synopsis)

-Note: These spoilers were initially published before the Chainsaw Man Episode 12 release date and will be updated over time with additional details.
-It’s possible that these spoilers may pertain to a Chainsaw Man movie rather than Chainsaw Man Season 2.
+Note: It’s possible that these spoilers may pertain to a Chainsaw Man movie rather than Chainsaw Man Season 2.
 This summary also attempts to hide certain major spoilers so anime-only readers can enjoy them.